Skip to content

 Where: Minnesota State Fair Grounds – St Paul, MN

-The Great Minnesota Get-Together gets a Holiday makeover in 2020.
+The Great Minnesota Get-Together gets a holiday makeover this year.
 This experience features a one-mile route through the fairgrounds, which will be decked out with more than 1 million lights, a 100-foot illuminated tree, icicle and art installations, a gingerbread house and more.
 There’s a food court onsite, with a handful of delicious sweet and savory items.

 The Holiday Fantasy of Lights